Author: Greg Gimlick

 Page Numbers: 29,30,31,32

-That’s the way it feels to many people who are new to electrics and to those of us who have been around for a while are partly to blame.
+That's the way it feels to many people who are new to electrics, and those of us who have been around the technology for a while are partly to blame.
 In our excitement and zeal for electrics, we tend to dump a ton of minutiae on newcomers to the point of running them off.

 There is no way I can teach you all there is to know about electric flight in the next couple of pages, but I can get you started with a little effort and no fear.